p4trvcja/Bookstore/README.md

 **BookRepository**: Extends JpaRepository for CRUD operations on the Book entity.
 Includes query methods for finding books by author or title.

-**BookService**: Implements business logic for book-related operations such as fetching all books, adding a new book, deleting a book and updating book details.
-Also includes transactional methods for data consistency.
+**BookService**: Implements business logic for book-related operations.

 **BookController**: Defines REST endpoints for handling HTTP requests related to book operations.